zenksoo/custom-gdcpp-template/README.md

 - Version-switch notes for pinning the submodule to a specific Godot release

 ## Usage - Template
-create a copy of this repository with a clean git history. log in to GitHub and click the green "Use this template" button at the top of the repository page.
+Create a copy of this repository with a clean git history.
+Log in to GitHub and click the green "Use this template" button at the top of the repository page.

 - clone your repository to your local computer
-- initialize the godot-cpp git submodule via git submodule update --init
+- initialize the godot-cpp git submodule via `git submodule update --init`

-- change the name of the compiled library file inside the [SConstruct](https://github.com/zenksoo/custom-gdcpp-template/blob/master/SConstruct) file by modifying the libname string.
+- change the name of the compiled library file inside the [Makefile](https://github.com/zenksoo/custom-gdcpp-template/blob/master/Makefile) file by modifying the LIB_NAME string.

     - change the paths of the to be loaded library name inside the [game-project/bin/example.gdextension](https://github.com/zenksoo/custom-gdcpp-template/blob/master/game-project/bin/example.gdextension) file, by replacing EXTENSION-NAME with the name you chose for libname.